Trousez/4-BIT-ALU/docs/Logic_Gates.md

 - One also gets Tri-state buffers (which will be looked at in a later section), that is used to prevent circuits from shorting when interconnected i.e. connected on a bus.

-### Buffer 2
+### Buffer from 2 Inverters

 <p align="center">
   <img src="../images/buffer-2(1).png" alt="Cascaded Inverter Buffer Schematic" width="650">
 </p>
-Buffers can be created by connecting two inverters in series.
+Buffers can also be created by connecting two inverters in series.

 ---